luca-miniati/jane_street_puzzles/some_off_square/video/notes.md

                    /  2    2
                  \/  w  + h    -> d

+Now, let's just do the same thing for the bottom integral.

 Second, we'll substitute 1 for L. It should be intuitively clear that the choice of what to make L really doesn't matter as long as it's consistent.
 Our final answer will be the same for any L we pick.

+For this integral, we're computing the total number of ways to get a circle.
+Thus, for our bounds of integration, we can pick any values of x and y in the square.
+So, we can just integrate both x and y from zero to one.

 Now that we have a function of 2 variables, let's try to define our bounds of integration.
 Consider how far our w and h can vary.
 The closest the two points can be is if they are right on top of each  <-- Put points in middle of circle, other, and the farthest they can be is at opposite corners.
 Thus, our bounds of integration for          and have a "triangle" showing w both are 0 to 1.                                                                                         and h.
 (Also put red flags on screen)

+if we did do this, we would get a circle whose diameter is longer than the side length of our square. since we're trying to compute the area of wiggle room of a circle inside the square, it only makes sense to consider circles that fit inside the square. mathematically, this situation can be described by this inequality, constraining x and y to values that fit in the square. solving for y gives us the upper bound of integration, and the lower bound is just zero.

 ## Solve the integral
 To solve this integral, we convert to polar coordinates, and get a final answer of ____.
 To verify